RESEARCH

 James M. Buchanan, the principal founder and theoretician of public choice and constitutional political economy, was concerned with the institutional requirements of peaceful cooperation among individuals with diverse, sometimes conflicting, ends.

-John wrote a short biography of Buchanan, published by Continuum in 2010 and revised in paperback by Bloomsbury in 2013, and then a series of articles engaging with different aspects of Buchanan’s work: examining the account of power used in public choice theory (Public Choice 2014); setting out the relevance of the American founding for Buchanan’s constitutional economics (Public Choice, 2020); critically evaluating Buchanan’s demogrant proposal (Constitutional Political Economy 2021, with Otto Lehto); analysing the place of slavery and freedom in Buchanan’s theory of politics-as-exchange (Journal of Institutional Economics, 2023); comparing Buchanan’s theory of constitutionalism with that of Vincent Ostrom (Constitutional Political Economy, 2024, with Paul Lewi,s) and analysing the ideas of asymmetrical, symmetrical and artifactual man in his work (Cambridge Journal of Economics, 2024, with Alain Marciano).
+John has written a biography of Buchanan, published by Continuum in 2010 and revised in paperback by Bloomsbury in 2013, and a series of articles engaging with different aspects of Buchanan’s work: examining the account of power used in public choice theory (Public Choice 2014); setting out the relevance of the American founding for Buchanan’s constitutional economics (Public Choice, 2020); critically evaluating Buchanan’s demogrant proposal (Constitutional Political Economy 2021, with Otto Lehto); analysing the place of slavery and freedom in Buchanan’s theory of politics-as-exchange (Journal of Institutional Economics, 2023); comparing Buchanan’s theory of constitutionalism with that of Vincent Ostrom (Constitutional Political Economy, 2024, with Paul Lewi,s) and analysing the ideas of asymmetrical, symmetrical and artifactual man in his work (Cambridge Journal of Economics, 2024, with Alain Marciano).

 The ethics of markets

 John has written extensively on the ethics of markets.
-His first book,The Ethics of the Market (Palgrave, 2005), examined liberal and libertarian defences of the role of a market economy in a free society.
+His first book, The Ethics of the Market (Palgrave, 2005), examined liberal and libertarian accounts of the important place of a market economy in a free society.

-He has also researched the role of social capital in an advanced economy, showing that commercial relationships may be an important source of the ‘thin’ social capital essential to a complex, advanced social order, whereas adversarial, zero-sum political processes may consume but not replenish this social capital (Resucing Social Capital from Social Democracy, Institute of Economic Affairs, 2007, with Mark Pennington; Review of Austrian Economics, 2008, with Mark Pennington).
+He has also researched the role of social capital in an advanced economy, showing that commercial relationships may be an important source of the ‘thin’ social capital essential to a complex, advanced social order, whereas adversarial political processes may consume but not replenish this social capital (Resucing Social Capital from Social Democracy, Institute of Economic Affairs, 2007, with Mark Pennington; Review of Austrian Economics, 2008, with Mark Pennington).

 F. A. Hayek and Austrian economics